matthewleechen/matthewleechen/README.md

 #### Hello!
-I'm a PhD student in economics at Harvard, and an affiliate at the Center for History and Economics.
+I'm an economics PhD student at Harvard, and an affiliate of the Center for History and Economics.

 Interested in science, innovation, trade, and labor markets in long-run historical perspective.